Metamorphism -- an Integral Transform Reducing the Order of a Differential Equation: Metamorphism

 In the following presentation the parameter \(\myhbar\) shall be associated with the wave length (or the Planck constant) and it is a fixed parameter most of the time.
 The \emph{metamorphism} is an integral operator defined by:

 Here \(x\), \(y\), \(b\) are reals and \(r\) is a positive real, their collection is denoted by \(\Space[+]{R}{4}\).
 The integral~\eqref{eq:metamorphism} is meaningful for \(f(u)\) from many linear spaces, e.g. the Schwartz space, \(\FSpace{L}{p}(\Space{R}{})\) with \(1\leq p\leq \infty\).
-Being based on the Gaussian the metamorphism~\eqref{eq:metamorphism} is also well-defined for any tempered distribution from \(\FSpace[\prime]{S}{}(\Space{R}{})\) and maps them to smooth functions.
+Being based on the Gaussian, metamorphism~\eqref{eq:metamorphism} is also well-defined for tempered distributions from \(\FSpace[\prime]{S}{}(\Space{R}{})\) and maps them to smooth functions.
 This transformation is a covariant (aka coherent states) transform~\cite{AliAntGaz14a}, namely it has the form